karayabin/universe-snapshot/universe/Ling/SimplePdoWrapper/doc/api/Ling/SimplePdoWrapper/Util/MysqlInfoUtil/getUniqueIndexes.md

 Returns the array of unique indexes for the given table.
-It's an aray of indexName => indexes
+It's an array of indexName => indexes
 With indexes being an array of column names ordered by ascending index sequence.